-The Canadian Institute of Forestry/Institut forestier du Canada National Awards Banquet took place on Monday, October 7, 2019 in Pembroke, Ontario during the 111th Annual General Meeting and 2019 National Conference.
-Luc M. Rainville, President of CIF-IFC, was the moderator of this long-running annual tradition, and Colin Carroll, Past President of the CIF-IFC presented the awards to recipients.
+The Canadian Institute of Forestry/Institut forestier du Canada National Awards Ceremony was held virtually on Tuesday, September 15, 2020 as part of the 112th Annual General Meeting and 2020 National Conference.
+Richard Dominy, President of CIF-IFC, was the moderator of this long-running annual tradition that recognizes the unique and outstanding contributions made by forest practitioners and professionals to forestry in Canada

 CANADIAN FORESTRY ACHIEVEMENT AWARD

 The Canadian Forestry Achievement Award was established in 1967.
 The intent of the award is to recognize unique and outstanding forestry achievement by individuals in Canada.
 It is the Institute’s objective that it encourages excellence in the forestry profession.

 - The 2020 recipient is Michael Rosen of the Ottawa Valley Section.

 Michael Rosen was President of Tree Canada for 18 years, where he led its transition to private sector support and successfully advocated for a Canadian Urban Forest Network, Canadian Urban Forest Strategy, Carbon Protocol and National Tree Day.
 He is a Registered Professional Forester and Certified Arborist and is now a part-time consultant living in the Gatineau Hills in Cantley, Québec.
 He has received awards from numerous organizations.
 In 2016 he was appointed an Adjunct Professor by the University of British Columbia.